Skip advert

 “One of the best warranties in the business and lots of safety kit.”

 Hyundai has forged a very well-deserved reputation for strong reliability in recent years, and the company’s confidence in the mechanical dependability of its products is such that it offers one of the best warranty packages in the business.
-Its cars are covered for five years or 100,000 miles (whichever comes soonest), where the industry standard is just three years and 60,0000 miles.
+Its cars are covered for five years or 100,000 miles (whichever comes soonest), whereas the industry standard is just three years and 60,0000 miles.

 The previous Kona’s interior materials could be accused of being a little bland, but their solidity, and the sturdiness with which they were assembled, could not be questioned.
 The latest Kona looks and feels better in both areas, giving you the feeling that it’ll prove very robust.